In 2022, our employees volunteered thousands of hours to local nonprofit organizations. Watch the short videos below to learn more:

 Connor’s Climb Foundation

-Awarded $2,000 to fund the SOS (Signs of Suicide) Module with qualified instructors to two schools in Merrimack County for the 2024-2025 school year.
+Awarded $5,000 to fund the SOS (Signs of Suicide) Module and the continued expansion of the Youth Ambassador Program for two schools in The Merrimack Region.

 Family Promise of Greater Concord

-Awarded $1,500 to support the “Wheels up, Barriers Down” Program that will provide financial assistance to families with children who are housing instable and at imminent risk of becoming homeless.
+Awarded $2,500 to support the “Wheels up, Barriers Down” Program which provides financial assistance to families with children who are housing instable and at imminent risk of becoming homeless.

 Friends of Concord Crew

-Awarded $2,250 to fund Concord Crew registration fees for qualifying youth families.
+Awarded $2,400 to fund seasonal registration fees for qualifying youth families.

 Girls Inc. of New Hampshire